SourabGarg/News-Website/README.md

 # News-Website
-This is a News, Weather, and Stocks website combines the NewsCatcher API to provide users with real-time news, weather updates, and stock market data.
+This is a News, Weather, and Stocks website combines the News, Weather and Stocks API to provide users with real-time news, weather updates, and stock market data.

 This project is designed to provide users with a one-stop platform for staying informed about the latest news, current weather conditions, and up-to-date stock market data.
 We achieve this by leveraging the power of the NewsCatcher API for news content.